rahriver/Arch-Linux/README.md

 # Arch Linux Configurations
 These are all of my arch configurations.

-I have config files for :
+I have config file for :
 - lf
 - ncmpcpp
 - dunst (notify-send ui alternative)